Filing Your Income Taxes

 This is a relatively new rule implemented by the Tax Cuts and Jobs Act in 2018, and it applies through at least 2025 under the terms of the TCJA.
 The IRS uses the term “acquisition indebtedness,” meaning that the borrowed funds are attributable to purchasing, building or maintaining your property.
 Maintaining or “substantially improving” would cover expenses such as those associated with remodeling, adding on an addition or even repairing structural damage that your insurance doesn’t cover for some reason.

-The TCJA “grandfathered in” some provisions of the home mortgage interest deduction – meaning that you can continue to claim it if you were able to do so before the law went into effect – but not this one.
-So you might have been happily claiming a deduction for your mortgage interest for years only to find out that it’s no longer available to you after 2018.
+The TCJA “grandfathered in” some provisions of the home mortgage interest deduction, meaning that you can continue to claim it if you were able to do so before the law went into effect.
+But this rule isn't one of them.
+You might have been happily claiming a deduction for your mortgage interest for years only to find out that it’s no longer available to you after 2018.

 How Much Is the Deduction?

 Your mortgage interest deduction can also be limited by the amount of your mortgage – at least if you borrowed a significant sum to purchase your dream second home.
 The TCJA made one more significant change regarding the amount of your loan.

 It used to be that this deduction was available on mortgage loans of up to $1 million.
 The TCJA decreased this limit to $750,000, which admittedly is still more than sufficient for many homeowners.
 The dividing date here is Dec.
 15, 2017.
 Your cut-off is $1 million if you bought your second home prior to this date.
 Otherwise, it’s $750,000.

 This limit plummeted to $375,000 beginning with the 2018 tax year if you’re married and file a separate tax return from your spouse.